Studentpage WUR

 Hepatitis B is vaccinated in a series of 3 vaccinations, normally given in month 0-1-6.
 About 4 weeks after the vaccinations, the bloodtest takes place.
 Sometimes the schedule may look different.

-You have to pay for the hepatitis A vaccination yourself, this costs € 90.
-If you opt for the hepatitis A vaccination or if you want to buy a vaccination passport, you pay for this per consult.
+You have to pay for the hepatitis A vaccination yourself, the costs are € 90.
+If you opt for the hepatitis A vaccination or if you want to buy a vaccination passport, you pay for this per appointment.
 For the combined hepatitis A + B vaccine, this is 3x €30.
 For a separate hepatitis A vaccination, that is €45.
-A vaccinationpasport costs €7,95 You can only pin the amount.
+A vaccination passport costs €7,95 You can only pay by pin.
 You will receive the invoice digitally.

 If you do the bloodtest somewhere else, at your general practitioner for example, you have to pay the bloodtest yourself.